boydaihungst/enhance-piper.yazi/README.md

 # enhance-piper.yazi

-Pipe any shell command as a previewer, pre-slice for better performance.
+Piper is plugin to run any shell command as a previewer.
+And this enhance-piper is a wrapper to cache piper commands's output to ram for better performance.
+Next time you scrolling or re-render previewer it won't run the shell command again.

 ## Installation

 > [!IMPORTANT]
-> Minimum version: yazi v25.5.31.
+> - Minimum version: yazi v25.5.31.
-> Requires piper.yazi
+> - Requires piper.yazi.

 ```sh
 ya pkg add yazi-rs/plugins:piper